KarloKorbar/multimodal_depression_detection/Chapters/4_implementing_individual_modalities.md

 ## Introduction

-The development of effective depression detection systems requires careful consideration of model architectures that best suit each type of data modality.
-This chapter presents the implementation details of three distinct modalities: textual analysis using TF-IDF with Random Forest classification, audio analysis using Recurrent Neural Networks (RNN), and facial expression analysis using Spatiotemporal Recurrent Neural Networks (STRNN).
-Each modality presents unique challenges and opportunities, necessitating specific architectural choices and training approaches.
+The development of effective depression detection systems requires careful consideration to ensure an approah that best suit each type of data modality.
+This chapter presents the architectural, implementation and training details of the three distinct modalities in the dataset.
+These individual modality models will later serve as the foundation for a multimodal architecture that integrates text, audio, and facial analysis into a unified model, leveraging the complementary strengths of each modality to achieve higher detection accuracy.

 ## Model Architectures

 The development of effective depression detection systems requires careful consideration of model architectures that best suit each type of data modality.
 This chapter presents the implementation details of three distinct modalities: textual analysis using TF-IDF with Random Forest classification, audio analysis using Recurrent Neural Networks (RNN), and facial expression analysis using Spatiotemporal Recurrent Neural Networks (STRNN).
+Each modality presents unique challenges and opportunities in the context of depression detection textual data contains semantic meaning and linguistic patterns, audio captures prosodic and acoustic features of speech, while facial expressions reveal visual emotional cues through both spatial and temporal dimensions.
+The architectures selected for each modality have been specifically chosen to address these distinct characteristics, with careful consideration given to their theoretical foundations, structural components, and their ability to effectively model the complex patterns associated with depressive symptoms.

-### Text-Baased Model
+### Text Based Model

-The textual analysis component employs a sophisticated natural language processing pipeline that combines Term Frequency-Inverse Document Frequency (TF-IDF) vectorization with Random Forest classification.
+The textual analysis component employs a natural language processing pipeline that combines Term Frequency-Inverse Document Frequency (TF-IDF) vectorization with Random Forest classification.
 This approach was selected after careful consideration of the unique characteristics of conversational text data in mental health contexts, where both semantic meaning and word usage patterns play crucial roles in depression detection.

-The TF-IDF vectorization process implements a sophisticated weighting scheme that goes beyond simple word counting.
+The TF-IDF vectorization process implements a weighting scheme that goes beyond simple word counting.
 The Term Frequency component captures the raw frequency of terms within each document while implementing sub-linear scaling to prevent bias towards longer documents.
 It employs a probabilistic framework for term importance estimation that effectively balances the significance of frequent versus rare terms.
 The Inverse Document Frequency component complements this by implementing a logarithmic scaling factor to reduce the weight of common terms, incorporating document frequency smoothing to handle rare terms, and applying normalization to ensure comparable feature scales.

-The mathematical formulation for the TF-IDF score can be expressed as: tf_idf(t,d) = tf(t,d) × idf(t), where idf(t) = log(N/df(t)) + 1, N represents the total number of documents, and df(t) represents the number of documents containing term t.

 The Random Forest classifier was chosen for its several advantageous properties in the context of depression detection.
 It provides interpretable measures of word and phrase contributions, enabling identification of key linguistic markers of depression and facilitating validation against clinical knowledge.
 Through ensemble learning, it reduces overfitting through bootstrap aggregation, handles high-dimensional sparse text features effectively, and maintains robustness against noise in conversational data.
 Furthermore, its ability to model non-linear relationships allows it to capture complex interactions between linguistic features, adapt to varying expression patterns across different subjects, and accommodate both explicit and implicit depression indicators.

-### Audio-Based Model
+### Audio Based Model

 The audio analysis utilizes Recurrent Neural Networks with LSTM cells to capture temporal dependencies in speech patterns.
 This architecture is particularly well-suited for processing sequential data and analyzing acoustic features that evolve over time.
 This implementation uses a specialized variant of RNNs designed to handle the complex temporal patterns present in speech signals.